Dylan (1973 album)

-Dylan is a 1973 album by singer-songwriter Bob Dylan, compiled from outtakes recorded for the two earlier albums, Self Portrait (June 1970) and New Morning (October 1970).
+Dylan is the thirteenth studio album by singer-songwriter Bob Dylan, compiled from outtakes recorded for the two earlier albums, Self Portrait (June 1970) and New Morning (October 1970).
 Columbia Records compiled it with no input from Dylan, who had changed record companies to Asylum Records.
 It was released on November 16, 1973, the same month as the first news broke of the Bob Dylan and the Band 1974 Tour, Dylan's first major tour since 1966.
 The album consists of six cover songs and three traditional songs, with no original Dylan songs.
 It was poorly received, and is largely considered one of Dylan's weakest albums.

 In Europe the album was re-released in January 1991 with the title Dylan (A Fool Such as I).

 Composition and recording

 The album is made up from studio outtakes from the previous Dylan releases Self Portrait and New Morning.
 The nine songs featured on the album consist of six cover songs and three traditional songs, adapted and arranged by Dylan.
 The first seven tracks were recorded in June 1970 during the New Morning sessions, the last two were recorded in April 1969 during the Self Portrait sessions.
 The album features a different recording of "Spanish Is the Loving Tongue" from the version previously issued as the B-side of Dylan's 1971 single "Watching the River Flow".

 The album cover was designed by art director John Berg.
 The original photograph featured on the album's front was shot by photographer Al Clayton.
 The serigraph was carried out by artist Richard Kenerson.